KirakiraZLY/An-evaluation-of-software-for-performing-GWAS-mixed-model-association-analysis/commands_Week5.md

 **然后打开R**， remove individuals with F coefficients that are more than 3 standard deviation units from the mean.
 ### Mismatching SNPs
 1. Load the bim file, the summary statistic and the QC SNP list into R.
+### Sex Chromosomes
+1. Plink step
+To generate a file with .sexcheck, containing the F-statistics for each individual. **EUR.QC.sexcheck**
+A male is typically when F-statistic is > 0.8, and female is F<0.2.
+2. Rstudio step
+To exclude others.